saher-elgendy/CV-Page/README.md

 ## Overview

 A CV Page created by React Library and CSS3.
-The Website is repsonsive and accessible.
+The Website is responsive and accessible.

 ## Libraries and Languages